skoruthu/Singapore-Hotel-Buses-Capacitated-Vehicle-Routing-Problem/README.md

 # Capacitated-Vehicle-Routing-Singapore-Hotels
 Capacitated vehicle routing optimization for shuttle bus service serving hotels in Singapore.
+- Number of routes optimization for real time/distances using googlemaps distance matrix API.
+- Demand estimated from hotel occupancy rate, flight arrival, loading factor to account for expected demand of service and time window of the day.
+- Hotel demand modeled for 1h time windows (24 total hours)

 ## Singapore hotel clustering
 ![clusters](Images/HotelClusters.png)